algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 }
 ```

-As you might see in the pseudo-code above, the logs will be updated based on the step clicked by the user.
+As you might see in the pseudo-code above, the logs will be updated based on the steps the user clicks.
 The user will be able to go back and forth in the simulation to see the logs at different times.
 If the backward button is pressed, the logs will be updated to show the logs at the previous step.
 If the forward button is pressed, the logs will be updated to show the logs at the next step.

 #### Zoom Buttons